rasikasrimal/Spaced-Repetition-App/README.md

 ### UI Enhancements

 - Exam date badges now adapt dynamically to theme mode and maintain color accessibility standards across pages.
+- The dashboard opens with the "Due today" status chip selected, scrollable primary filters, and a hover-aware review load chart that previews upcoming topics at a glance.

 ## Key concepts